 It’s not just a crib’s new mattress that can release toxic chemicals.
 A wooden crib can also release VOCs, although the amount and type of chemicals vary depending on the type of wood the crib is made of.

 The chemical formaldehyde is present in every type of wood and has been associated with incidences of asthma, skin dermatitis, and even cancer.
-Many cheaper wood furniture varieties are made from composite board or plywood, which have even higher levels of formaldehyde and additional VOCs that help glue the wood particles together.
+Many cheaper wood furniture varieties are made from composite board or plywood, which have even higher levels of formaldehyde.
 Many types of composite board also release benzene, a chemical known to cause cancer.

 Finally, the chemical smell of your new crib can also be caused by the paints and finishes used on top of the wood.
 Although low-VOC finishes are available, many manufacturers don’t use them because they cost more than higher-VOC finishes.
 Even water-based paints can contain excessive amounts of VOCs, including several that are known to cause cancer.